vnarayan-uvce/jenkins-to-github-connect/README.md

 # jenkins-to-github-connect
-Integration of Jenkins with VCS
+Integration of Jenkins with VCS.
+Pushing from GitHub.